Youngstown State University is one of seven CRNA schools in Ohio.

 This CRNA program (as well as all others that are accredited by the COA) prepares you to take the CCNA certification exam at the conclusion of the program, allowing you to become a CRNA.

-The Master of Science in Nursing in Nurse Anesthesia is a cooperative program between Youngstown State University and St Elizabeth Health Center School for Nurse Anesthetists, Inc.
+The DNP in Nurse Anesthesia is a cooperative program between Youngstown State University and St Elizabeth Health Center School for Nurse Anesthetists, Inc.

 All courses are taught by YSU Graduate Faculty.
 Humility of Mary Health Partners supports the program by providing clinical and other resources at St Elizabeth Health Center.

-Students gain experience in the use of many anesthetic agents and techniques and are supervised by Certified Registered Nurse Anesthetists (CRNAs) and Staff Anesthesiologists from Bel-Park Anesthesia Associates, Inc.
+Students gain experience in the use of many anesthetic agents and Staff Anesthesiologists from Bel-Park Anesthesia Associates, Inc.